ejektaflex/KambrikDocs/docs/mods/bountiful/next/CustomizingBounties.md

     more common at higher reputations).
 Valid values are `COMMON`, `UNCOMMON`, `RARE`, `EPIC` and `LEGENDARY`
 * `weightMult` - in case you'd like to further tweak the weight a bit, for some reason
     * Use sparingly, and try stick with changing `rarity` if you can.
-* `timeMult` - in case you want to give the user more time to complete this bounty
+* `timeMult` - In case you want to give the user more time to complete this bounty
 * `name` - literal text, in case you want an unlocalized name for this entry
     * If no name is supplied, some bounty types (e.g. `item_tag` and `criteria` will instead default to a localization key)
 * `icon` - A reference to an item that you'd like to use in place of the default icon for this bounty.
 * `repRequired` - sets a hard requirement on the board reputation needed to be given this entry.
     * Can be useful, but is almost never used in the default bounty data.
 Only works for rewards.
 * `conditions` - Used only for `criteria` type bounties.
 See the Criteria entry type below.
+* `biomes` - A list of biomes or biome tags this entry should show up in.
 * `forbids` - a list of other entries that you never want to see opposed to this one.
 E.g. if you never want an iron ingot to be an objective where iron blocks are a reward, you can do this:
 ```json